 State law prohibits

 electioneering within 100 feet of the entrance to a polling place.
 This means

 that anyone who is advocating for the election or defeat of a candidate or a

 ballot issue must be at least 100 feet away from the entrance to the polling

 I use to vote?

-See the list of acceptable
+See the list of acceptable forms of ID.

-7. If I didn’t vote in 2012, am I still registered to vote?
+the last election, am I still registered to vote?

 in the last election, you are still registered and eligible to vote.
 Your